swathi862/Bots-Against-Humanity/README.md

 I designed this game to be a fun way to entertain yourself while maintaining the unique brand of humor when you can't visit your friends and have a game night together.

+I created this app using C#/.NET and Entity Framework and styled the app using Bootstrap and custom CSS.

 ## How to Start the App